Dental Bridges Mt. Pleasant, MI

 How do you care for a dental bridge?

 A removable dental bridge should be removed and cleaned twice a day.
-Dental bridges can be maintained like regular natural teeth when secured with dental implants.
+When secured with dental implants, dental bridges can be maintained like regular natural teeth.
 Crowned teeth need the same routine care as your other teeth.

 Be sure to brush twice daily and floss around and under a fixed dental bridge daily to control plaque build-up.
 If you have a bridge, scheduling routine cleanings with your dental office is even more important.
 A dental bridge that is properly cared for can last for a long time.